grote/seedvault-LFB/README.md

 on 64-bit ARMv8 CPUs that are used in modern phones.
 Our own tests against Java implementations of Blake2s, Blake3 and ChaCha20-Poly1305 have confirmed that these indeed offer worse performance by a few factors.
+C implementations via JNI have not been evaluated though due to difficulties of building those as part of AOSP.

 ## Chunk ID calculation